The Inklings Fellowship

 - Memorize Scripture of the month.

-- Meet monthly with an accountability partner.
+- Meet monthly with a small group or an accountability partner.

 - Attend community lectures as able.